20kdc/gabien-common/micromvn/README.md

 The POM support here is pretty bare-bones.
 Inheritance support in particular is flakey.

-POM interpolation is supported, though the inheritance model isn't exact.\
+POM interpolation is supported, though inheritance may be shaky.\
 `env.` properties are supported, and the following *specific* `project.` properties:

 * `project.groupId`